Miso is a traditional Japanese condiment with a rich flavor and this unique paste we always have on hand today worldwide.

 Where To Store Miso

-There is no problem with storage at room temperature, but if the temperature is warm in your pantry, the color and flavor of miso may change and loosen, so better to store it in the refrigerator after purchase.
+There is no problem with storage at room temperature before opening the package, but if the temperature is too warm in your pantry, the color and flavor of miso may be damaged, so better to store it in the refrigerator.

 Miso Has Changed To Darker Color In Pantry

-Especially in summer, the reaction will occur rapidly, so keep it in a cool place or the refrigerator.
+Especially in the summertime, these color and flavor-changing reactions will occur easily, so it may be better to keep miso paste in a cool place or the refrigerator.

 Eat Expired Miso, Good Or Bad?